 First Steps always starts with a patient sharing the story of their cancer diagnosis and journey.
-Patients and family members who have attended First Steps say that they find it interesting and encouraging to listen to a patient sharing their story.
+Patients and family members who have joined First Steps say that they find it interesting and encouraging to listen to a patient sharing their story.

 Being diagnosed with cancer can be a huge shock you will be feeling lots of emotions.
 Many people feel overwhelmed when they are told they have cancer - there is no right or wrong way to feel.
 There are lots of different people and services who can support you.